A Skilled and Knowledgeable Attorney on Your Side

 Regardless of the crime involved, all probation sentences require that the defendant maintain a stable residence and employment, refrain from the use of intoxicants to excess, and not commit new criminal offenses.
 Depending on the type of offense involved, the court may also impose specific conditions which include drug testing, curfews, drug and alcohol counseling, and restitution to any named victims.

 Apart from those cases where a person on probation is arrested for a new criminal offense, the majority of violations occur as a result of a breakdown in communication between the probationer and the supervising officer.
-That is why I, Attorney Robert Heyman, stress to my clients who have received probation to make a good impression on their probation officer at the initial interview and to stay in constant contact while under supervision.
+That is why Attorney Robert Heyman stresses to clients who have received probation to make a good impression on their probation officer at the initial interview and to stay in constant contact while under supervision.
 Without exception, probation officers have a huge caseload — odds are that they will focus their attention away from my client and towards a more troublesome probationer should these two rules be followed.

 Violation of Probation Cases